 We corresponded back and forth for a while and then I didn’t hear from him so I reached back out months later.
 The email I got in response was so together by comparison.
 He had by no means solved all of his issues but I had to point out to him that he had made tremendous progress because I could tell in his writing.
-He had a plan and he was working through it.
+He had a recovery plan and he was working through it.

 And it was damn complicated.

 You think if you call someone and tell them, they’ll not want to be around you again.
 After all, you feel like trash anyway.
-You think they’ll judge you harshly, tell you you are weak, that you just want attention, or “pull yourself up by your boot straps.”
+You think they’ll judge you harshly, tell you you are weak, that you just want attention, or “pull yourself up by your bootstraps.”

 The God’s honest truth is that many people will say that out of ignorance and lack of education.
 That is the reality.

 So those thinking of suicide have to think through their list of friends and who to trust with the information.
-But that’s awfully difficult to do in an irrational state of mind when you are feeling unworthy in the first place.
+But that’s awfully difficult to do in an altered state of mind when you are feeling unworthy in the first place.